 Although intended for use in the cloud, you can absolutely run Lambdas locally during development.
 When you do run Lambdas in the cloud, you’ll only pay for what you use.

-While I’ve already touched on some of the reasons you’ll benefit from using AWS Lambdas, I want to focus on 10 specific reasons in more detail.
+While I’ve already touched on some of the reasons you’ll benefit from using AWS Lambdas, I want to focus on 11 specific reasons in more detail.
+That’s what today’s post is about.

 1. Most Major Languages Are Supported out of the Box